The VPA Commitment:

 Whispering trees, a story telling hut, and a pond, planned, dug and built this year by our intrepid foresters.

-Led by Ms Hoole, children from all year groups enjoy weekly sessions, often linked to their class curriculum, or to develop more discrete skills and friendships.
+Led by Ms Hoole, children from enjoy weekly sessions, often linked to their class curriculum, or to develop more discrete skills and friendships.